 The Japanese care about appearance

-Appearance is important.
-It sends a strong message to others without you ever saying a word.
+Appearance is important in the Japanese lifestyle, and it should mean more in other cultures, also.
+Your appearance sends a strong message to others without you ever saying a word.
 The message many of us are sending by wearing our gym clothes everywhere is that we are indifferent and don’t care.
 Those aren’t qualities I want to convey.